My 3-month-old baby won’t stop throwing up. He simply cannot seem to keep a meal down.

 One thing you should know; if your baby does have GERD/reflux, but is still happy and gains weight, most doctors advice not to medicate, but rather let the condition grow away.

 You are not alone!
-Here are links to similar questions and problems here at the Baby Help Line:
+Here are links to similar questions and problems here at Easy Baby Life:

 - Why Is My Baby Vomiting?